Information for Employers - Newton YouthWorks Summer Internship Program

 The program provides hands-on learning that pairs real world job experiences, with career competency and post-secondary skill building workshops.

-With the assistance of MassHire Metro South/West and the YouthConnections program, the City of Newton offers participants an hourly wage, making this a true employment experience.
+With the assistance of Metro South/West Workforce Board and their YouthConnections program, the City of Newton offers participants an hourly wage, making this a true employment experience.

-Selected candidates will receive 20-25 hours of on-the-job experience per week in addition to 1-3 hours of career competency training each week.
+Selected candidates will receive 18-20 hours of on-the-job experience per week in addition to 1-3 hours of career competency training provided by the City of Newton's Human Services Division.
 The exact start and end dates of the program vary each summer depending on the public school calendar and other factors.

 For Employers